xChrisMo/Exam_Grader/README.md

 ## Acknowledgements

 - DeepSeek for providing the LLM API
-- OCR libraries for text extraction
+- HandwritingOCR for text extraction from images
-- Flask for the web framework
+- Python community for excellent libraries